radiantone/pyfi/README.md

 8. **Scalability** - Processors can scale across CPUs, Machines and networks, consuming message traffic off the same or multiple persistent queues.
 In fact, PYFI can auto-scale processors to accommodate the swell of tasks arriving on a queue.
 In addition, pyfi processors will be automatically balanced across physical locations to evenly distribute computational load and reduce local resource contention.
 9. **Pluggable Backends** - PYFI supports various implementations of backend components such as message (e.g. RabbitMQ, SQS) or result storage (SQL, Redis, S3) in addition to allowing you to implement an entire backend (behind the SQL database) yourself.
 10. **Real-time Metrics** - PYFI processors will support real-time broadcasting of data throughput metrics via subscription web-sockets.
 This will allow for all kinds of custom integrations and front-end visualizations to see what the network is doing.
-11. **Data Analysis** - One of the big goals for PYFI is to save important data metrics about the flows and usages so it can be mined by perdictive AI models later.
+11. **Data Analysis** - One of the big goals for PYFI is to save important data metrics about the flows and usages so it can be mined by predictive AI models later.
 This will give your organization key insights into the movement patterns of data.
 12. **GIT Integration** - All the code used by processors can be pulled from your own git repositories giving you instant integration into existing devops and CM processes.
 PYFI will let you select which repo and commit version you want a processor to execute code from in your flows.

 ## Detailed Architecture